figure002/bioden/README.rst

     pip install -r requirements.txt

-Windows users first need to install `GTK+`_ and PyGObject_.
-Then use pip_ as described above to install the remaining dependencies.
+Windows users first need to install PyGObject_.
+Then use ``pip`` as described above to install the remaining dependencies.

 Installation